retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 -  ``shift_before``: sets the number of steps by which the truncate point is shifted from the selected event.
-If the value is negative, then the offset occurs to the left along the timeline; if positive, then the offset occurs to the right.
+If the value is negative, the offset occurs to the left along the timeline; if positive, then the offset occurs to the right.

 -  ``shift_after``: the same behavior as in the shift_before, but for right (after the event) path truncation.

-If the specified event is not present in a user path, the path remains unchanged.
+The path remains unchanged if the specified event is not present in a user path.

 .. figure:: /_static/user_guides/data_processor/dp_11_truncate_path.png

-Suppose we want to see what happens to the user after she jumps to a ``cart`` event.
-Suppose also that we need to find out which events preceded the ``cart`` event.
+Suppose we want to see what happens to the user after she jumps to a ``cart`` event and also to find out which events preceded the ``cart`` event.
 To do this, we can use ``TruncatePath`` with specified ``drop_before='cart'`` and ``shift_before=-2``:

 .. code-block:: python